 A conflict of interest is a situation in which someone in a position of trust has competing professional or personal interests.
-Such competing interests can make it difficult to fulfil his or her duties impartially.
+Such competing interests can make it difficult to fulfil their duties impartially.
 A conflict of interest may exist even if no unethical or improper act results from it.

 The purpose of this document is to provide our clients with appropriate information in relation to the policies we have in place to manage conflicts of interest.

-Below you will find a summary of the principal conflicts that exist in our business and the steps we take to mitigate them.
-If you have any questions on this policy in the first instance please raise them with your usual contact for your account.
+Below you will find a summary of the principal conflicts of interest that exist in our business and the steps we take to mitigate them.
+If you have any questions on this summary, in the first instance please raise them with your usual contact for your account.

 - dealing ahead of client orders; and

-We have relationships with many third parties such as product providers who remunerate us via commission.
-Therefore we have processes in place to ensure that any fees or non monetary benefits provided by third parties do not impair our duty to act in the best interests of you, our client.
+We have relationships with many third parties such as product providers.
+We have processes in place to ensure that any fees or non-monetary benefits provided by third parties do not impair our duty to act in the best interests of you, our client.